-Packaging equipment can make companies better marketplace competitors.
+Packaging equipment and automation can make companies better marketplace competitors.
 The right equipment can free up labor, increase speed to market, enhance the functional and visual properties of your packaging and, multi-function equipment can free up space for other activities and growth.

 The tax benefits can mean more cash flow as a result of the deductions and depreciation.
 Here’s how.

 The Section 179 deduction increases the amount of business property purchases, like equipment, you can expense each year—originally $500,000 per year, now up to $1 million per year.
 Before, this spending was capitalized and depreciated in a way that spread the tax benefit out over several years.
 Now, Section 179 allows a business to take the tax break immediately, in the year the equipment is purchased (or leased/financed) and placed into service.

 If you spend more than $2.5 million on business property during the year, your ability to use the $1 million Section 179 deduction is reduced dollar-for-dollar above that amount.

 Take a look at a complete list of property that qualifies for the Section 179 deduction here.

 It’s important to note, Section 179 can change each year, so it may be advantageous to take advantage of a purchase or lease before this year ends.